-Based on the sensitivity analysis done in Section 3.4, and with the validations done for the AC operation, this subsection validates the efficiency gains by using 4 SCs per SM.
+Based on the sensitivity analysis done in Chapter 3.4, and with the validations done for the AC operation, this subsection validates the efficiency gains by using 4 SCs per SM.

-In order to have a reliable information about the losses in the modules and balancing systems, a prototype of the MMC with three SM was built.
-Fig. 52.a shows the prototype, where three "Case 4" SMs are connected.
-The characteristics of each SM with an efficiency of ~94% is presented in Table 6.
+In order to have reliable information about the losses in the modules and balancing systems, a prototype of the MMC with three SMs was built.
+Fig. 48.a shows the prototype, where three "Case 4" SMs are connected.
+The component list of each SM is presented in Table 6.

 Table 6.
-Experimental validation SM components
+Experimental validation of SM components